howardc64/mtkHUmrftools/README.md

 ==== TODOS

-Find HU orientation info
+Find HU orientation info would be hugely helpful
+Find HU LCD panel type would be ideal but probably difficult without knowning manufacturers code for the panel type.
+Doesn't have panel model string.
-If tools becomes useful to help HU owners to check and compare extracted logo.mrf, simple alternative is use simple VM Linux (see below) so maybe PC verson unnecessary?
+If tools becomes useful to help HU owners to check and compare extracted logo.mrf, PC version is desirable.
+Simple alternative now is use simple online VM Linux (see below)

 ==== simple VM Linux